alaffin12/stackedit/Caught by Stradh.md

 >And it knows you're coming.

 #### What's Really Going On Here
-The Amber Temple is a
+The Amber Temple is a curious thing - it is both a part of Barovia, and it contains within it the whole of the Demiplanes of Dread - including Barovia.
+In truth the Amber Temple the

 ## Food and Drink in Barovia
 ### Foods in Barovia